movinalot/azure-202-advanced/content/_index.md

 archetype: home
 ---

-Company Jonnys tvs has decided to move to Azure Virtual WAN to do stuff
+Company Jonnys tvs, radio, and beds has decided to move to Azure Virtual WAN to do stuff

 ### Course Goals